trcull/building_expert/README.md

 I've just hardcoded the rules and the declaration of facts straight in python.
 But one could imagine reading those in more dynamically from a file or a database or a Google Sheet that building engineers maintain themselves, instead, which would achieve the goal of giving building experts more direct control.

+Also, the rules just print out a recommendation, like "Electrify HVAC".
+But, because they're just Python methods, one could imagine them doing all kinds of things, like calling an API or adding records to a database, or just about anything.

 To run this, do these two on a command line: